Smoking Prevention

 Most second hand smoke is invisible and odourless, so no matter how careful you think you're being, people around you still breathe in the harmful poisons.

 Opening windows and doors or smoking in another room in the house doesn't protect people.
 Smoke can linger in the air for 2 to 3 hours after you've finished a cigarette, even with a window open.
-Also, even if you limit smoking to one room, the smoke will spread to the rest of the house where people will inhale it.
+Even if you limit smoking to one room, the smoke will spread to the rest of the house where people will inhale it.

+Second-hand smoke is especially harmful for children as they have less well-developed airways, lungs and immune systems.
 Children who live in a household where at least 1 person smokes are more likely to develop:

 • asthma